Nabta Playa: Early history

 Larger settlements began to appear at Nabta Playa by the 7th millennium BC, relying on deep wells for sources of water.
 Small huts were constructed in straight rows.
 Sustenance included wild plants, such as legumes, millets, sorghum, tubers, and fruit.
 Around 6800 BC they began to make pottery locally.
 In the late 7th millennium BC goats and sheep, apparently imported from Western Asia, appear.
 Many large hearths also appear.

 Early pottery from the Nabta Playa-Bir Kiseiba area has characteristics unlike pottery from surrounding regions.
 This is followed by pottery with characteristics found only in the Western Desert.
 Later pottery from c.
 5500 BC (Al Jerar phase) has similarities with pottery from the Sudanese region.
 Pottery decorations included complex patterns of impressions applied with a comb in a rocking motion.

-Joel D. Irish (2001), reported in "Holocene Settlement of the Egyptian Sahara", based on osteological and dental data suggested a mainly sub-Saharan African affinity and origin at Nabta (with sub-Saharan tendencies most commonly detected), but also possible North African tendencies, concluding that, "Henneberg et al. suggest that the Nabta Playa people may have been most similar to Negroes from south of the Sahara.
-The present qualitative dental comparison tentatively supports this conclusion.".

 Some researchers, including Christopher Ehret, have suggested a Nilo-Saharan linguistic affinity for the Nabta people.
 In a more recent publication, Ehret argued that the material cultural indicators correspond with the conclusion that the inhabitants of the wider Nabta Playa region were a Nilo-Saharan-speaking population.